kfatehi/bait/README.md

 `bait` is a build and integration tester

+# Usage

+Install the gem and then just run `bait`

+A sinatra server will start up.
+YAML files will be stored in ~/.bait

+Hit up 0.0.0.0:8417 to see what's up.
+You can set your Github to notify it and it will run your tests per the bait spec.

 # Backstory

 https://github.com/DFTi/Scribbeo-motion already is designed in such a way that it vendors our existing iOS (completely written in Objective-C) application https://github.com/DFTi/Critique